o-l-a-v/o-l-a-v.github.io/website/docs/tech/google-nest-wifi/faq.md

 The setup code can be hard to see, I've read about people mistaking a C for a G for instance.
 It's worth double checking that you got it right.

-### The Wi-Fi icon is gone from the Google Home app
+### Google Home - The Wi-Fi icon is gone from the Google Home app

 Make sure you're logged into the Google Home app with the Google account that set up the Nest Wifi units initially, or with a Google account that has access to the Google Home home where the Nest Wifi units were added to: